¶Why it's so hard to stop junk mail

 Catalog Choice — catalogs only (free)

 Catalog Choice is a free, non-profit-run database of ~10,000 catalog mailers.
 You search and submit each opt-out manually.
 Useful within its narrow catalog-focused scope.
+But still somewhat tedious to submit mailers by essentially filling out mini-forms with multiple clicks for each submission.

 DMAchoice — large national mailers ($8 one-time)